DevExpress-Examples/winforms-scheduler-handle-fetchappointments-event/Readme.md

 # WinForms Scheduler - Fetch appointments when binding to custom objects

 This example demonstrates how to handle the [FetchAppointments](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraScheduler.SchedulerStorageBase.FetchAppointments) event to limit the number of appointments fetched from the data source.
-The Schedler Control is bound to a collection of custom objects.
+The Scheduler Control is bound to a collection of custom objects.

 Do not set the `SchedulerStorage.Appointments` or `SchedulerStorage.Appointments.DataSource` property in the `FetchAppointments` event handler.
 Update the collection (add/remove items) that is assigned to the `SchedulerStorage.Appointments.DataSource` property.